HPE demos ‘The Machine’: Prototype 160TB memory-centric computer

 While commercial realisation of The Machine might be several years away Whitman said the concepts underpinning it were already being implemented in commercial HPE products.

 “You have already seen the impact of the program.
 One of the first examples was the launch last March [2016] of our new Proliant servers with persistent memory.

-We are also taking steps to futureproof other products like HPE Synergy systems to accept future photonics now in advanced developments.
+"We are also taking steps to futureproof other products like HPE Synergy systems to accept future photonics now in advanced developments.

 “Our roadmap for the next several years includes the introduction of Machine technologies like silicon photonics, advanced non-volatile memory and memory fabric.”